 From my experience, camping helps to increase mental and physical health.
 There is a lot of fun and happiness.
+There is nothing better than sitting around a campfire at night.
 Spending more time outdoors has a great positive impact on an individual’s psychological well-being.

 Hotels are cool places to be until that moment when you’re sleeping or meditating then you start hearing those annoying noises from the corridors.
 I love being cool and get some sense of getting in deep touch with nature.

 To someone who loves frequently eating like me, camping will be your perfect match.
 While camping you can eat how and whenever you want, there is no limit, and there is no specified time.
 I can comfortably wake up at my own time and still serve my breakfast with a lot of ease.

 I love seeing my kids having great fun.
 Being together while having entertainment together with my entire family is my weakness.
 Camping provides the best ground to have fun with your toddlers and spouse.
 My kids have the best chance to learn new things and to meet new friends.

 Some hotels will give you, but I love it when I get immersed deep into the beauty of nature.
 Having the opportunity of getting closer and to touch some of these beautiful scenes is .

 Camping gives people the best opportunity to learn new things and skills from other people.
 While camping you get to meet new people, tell stories and enjoy playing games.
 If you were asking yourself why you need to camp at the expense of a hotel, then there you go now.